wearesierraleone/frontend/docs/README.md

 - CSS styles in `style.css`
 - Data files in the `data/` directory

+## Key Features

+### Expandable FAQ Section
+The FAQ page (`faq.html`) includes an enhanced user experience:
+- Collapsible content sections with smooth animations
+- Table of contents with smooth scrolling navigation
+- Accessibility features including ARIA attributes and keyboard navigation
+- "Expand All" and "Collapse All" controls
+- "Back to Top" button for improved user experience
+- Fully responsive design for all device sizes

+### Direct Petition Submission
+The petition creation process (`post.html`) has been streamlined:
+- Direct server submission without modal interruptions
+- Improved user flow with immediate feedback
+- Simple error handling with alert messages

 ## Keeping Data Files Synchronized

 To ensure the data files are kept up-to-date, use the included sync script: